 - a.
-Resolution C-05-01, adopted by the IATTC in June 2005, recommends that IATTC Parties and cooperating non-Parties, fishing entities, and regional economic integration organizations implement, if appropriate, the International Plan of Action for Reducing the Incidental Catch of Seabirds in Longline Fisheries; collect and provide information to the Commission on interactions with seabirds; and for the Working Group on Stock Assessment to present to the Commission an assessment of the impact of incidental catches of seabirds resulting from the activities of all the vessels fishing for tunas and tuna-like species in the EPO.
-This assessment should include identification of the geographic areas in which there could be interactions between longline fisheries and seabirds. - b.
+Recommendation C-10-02 adopted by the IATTC in October 2010, reaffirmed the importance that IATTC Parties and cooperating non-Parties, fishing entities, and regional economic integration organizations implement, if appropriate, the FAO International Plan of Action for Reducing the Incidental Catch of Seabirds in Longline Fisheries ("IPOA-Seabirds").
+The governments listed on the Recommendation agreed to report to the IATTC on their implementation of the IPOA-Seabirds, including, as appropriate, the status of their National Plans of Action for reducing incidental catches of seabirds in longline fisheries.
+It was also agreed that the governments would require their longline vessels that fish for species covered by the IATTC in specific areas (specified in Annex 1 of the Recommendation) to use at least two of a set of eight mitigation measures listed.
+In addition, members and cooperating non-members of the IATTC were encouraged to establish national programs to place observers aboard longline vessels flying their flags or fishing in their waters, and to adopt measures aimed at ensuring that seabirds captured alive during longline fishing operations are released alive and in the best condition possible - b.
 The sixth meeting of the IATTC Working Group on Bycatch recommended that the Stock Assessment Working Group suggest possible mitigation measures in areas in which seabird distributions and longline effort overlap, and that the IATTC consider mitigation measures at its June 2007 meeting.
-It also recommended that seabird bycatch data be collected from all tuna longliners in the EPO. - c.
-A population model for black-footed albatross is being developed to assess whether past and present levels of bycatch are likely to significantly affect their populations and to generate a protected species model that can be applied to multiple species and used to provide management advice.
-IATTC purse-seine observer data are being used also to plot seabird distributions.
+It also recommended that seabird bycatch data be collected from all tuna longliners in the EPO.